Last reviewed on by

 Donovanosis STD Brief

-This information is, by no means, all-encompassing, and The STD Project encourages using these briefs as primers and then further delving into the resources section when subsequent questions arise.
+This information is, by no means, all-encompassing, and The STI Project encourages using these briefs as primers and then further delving into the resources section when subsequent questions arise.

 Donovanosis Symptoms, Test & Treatment

 Common?
 Rare – about 100 cases reported per year in the US

 Symptoms Beefy, red ulcers that bleed easily to the touch – can be easily mistaken for Chancroid or LGV